Skip to main content

 • Listen actively and offer guidance without judgment.

-• Encourage goal setting and celebrate progress.
+• Encourage confidence and celebrate progress.

 • Support each other with volunteer tasks, projects, and roles.